jara505/fastapi-scallfolding/README.md

-# apiforge
+# scallpy

 A command-line tool to scaffold FastAPI projects, inspired by `vitejs`.

 ## Overview

-`apiforge` helps you quickly set up new FastAPI projects with sensible defaults, providing both a "clean" and a "structured" project template.
+`scallpy` helps you quickly set up new FastAPI projects with sensible defaults, providing both a "clean" and a "structured" project template.

 ## Installation